"

 Tips for Crafting Your Message.

 When you share your findings, it’s not enough to simply summarize what you’ve found.
 You want to know your audience and take a little extra time to tailor your message specifically for them.
-Different types of audiences will usually require different approaches, even when you are sharing the same exact findings.
-For example, you will usually find that business leaders crave strategic implications and want to hear how your findings align with with business objectives; they want to hear about things like key performance indicators (KPIs) or return on investment (ROI).
-However, if you are sharing results with a broad group of employees, they’ll be less interested in ROI and more interested in how what you are sharing relates to them personally; they’ll be more interested to hear about how their feedback contributed to your findings, what growth opportunities or benefits will come to them, or how any resulting organizational changes that come as a result of your findings may affect their working lives.
-Before sharing your message, learn as much as you can about the types of individuals you will be sharing your message with and consider what will be most important to them.
-Here are some general guidelines for crafting a message that may be helpful for some of the more common types of audiences you may be sharing your people analytics findings with: business leaders, HR professionals, and employees.
+Different audiences will usually require different approaches, even when you are sharing the same exact findings.
+For example, you will usually find that business leaders crave strategic implications and want to hear how your findings align with business objectives; they want to hear about things such as key performance indicators (KPIs) or return on investment (ROI).
+However, when sharing results with a broad group of employees, they’ll be less interested in ROI and more interested in how the information relates to them personally; they’ll want to hear how their feedback contributed to your findings or how the results of your findings may affect their working lives.
+Before sharing your message, learn as much as you can about the people you will share your message with and consider what is most important to them.
+Here are some of the more common types of audiences you may be sharing your people analytics findings with along with some general guidelines for crafting a message best suited to each.

 Crafting a Message for Business Leaders: